aasm/aasm/README.md

 ```

-_AASM_ doesn't prohibit to define the same event in both state machines.
+_AASM_ doesn't prohibit to define the same event in more than one state machine.
 The
 latest definition "wins" and overrides previous definitions.
-A warning is issued:
+Nonetheless, a warning is issued:
-`SimpleMultipleExample: The event name run is already used!`.
+`SimpleMultipleExample: The aasm event name run is already used!`.

 All _AASM_ class- and instance-level `aasm` methods accept a state machine selector.
 So, for example, to use inspection on a class level, you have to use